 (Recommended hostel is a great tip for before and after the festival takes place as it’s more than 5 km away.
 During the festival, go for camping inside the festival area)

-Atmosphere from previous editions:
+Vibe from previous editions: